Fernando-Urbano/machine-learning-specialization/advanced_learning_algorithms.md

 If we have lots of neurons will have convolutional specification, than we call it a convolutional neural network.

 An example of a convolutional neural network is a cardiac cronogram with the heart bits...
-We can use each point in time as a x...
+We can use each point in trawime as a x...

 <img width="220" alt="image" src="https://user-images.githubusercontent.com/99626376/200367662-7a2fb96c-d4c1-43a7-81c0-ac3a3cda1ed2.png">